0xABADCAFE/karlos-tkg/README.md

 To run the game, go into the Game drawer on your Amiga and double-click the KarlosTKG icon.
 - If you experience problems with the launch script after using git to pull the repo, check that there are no automatic line ending conversion configured in your client.

+### Engine Selection
+On opening the KarlosTKG icon, the startup script will ask you to select an engine to use:

+- AGA: This version is implememented in 100% assembler and has no support graphics cards.
+- AGA Dev: As above, but includes devmode features used in level editing and engine debugging.
+- RTG: This version is implemented in assembler and C and has support for graphics cards.
+Note however, that AGA is still required.
+- RTG Dev: As above, but includes devmode features used in level editing and engine debugging.

+### Quality Selection

+- High Spec: This version is intended for high end systems.
+A fast 060 is recommeded as a miminum.
+PiStorm users can expect 50fps with CM4.
+- Low Spec: This version is recommended for machines up to 68060.
+Uses fewer vector models and decoration objects and may have reduced geometric complexity for some levels.

 ## Editing
 The mod ships with the original editing tools and all assets in iff/png format.
+Sound assets are either raw or 8svx.